elephantscale/es-training-new/python/slides/PYTHON-Sklearn-Intro.md

 ## SKLearn Classes

-- **Estimators**  : An estimator is any object that learns from data; it may be a classification, regression or clustering algorithm or a transformer that extracts/filters useful features from raw data.
+- **Estimators:** An estimator is any object that learns from data; it may be a classification, regression or clustering algorithm or a transformer that extracts/filters useful features from raw data.

-- **Datasets** : built-in datasets for ease of use
+- **Datasets:** built-in datasets for ease of use

 ---